tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

     e1dc880 Added readme file.

 Note that the comments above give a decent description of what was done.
-However, it would have been useful to include more information about the motive behind a change.
+However, it would have been useful to include more information about the motive behind some changes.
 If one does not make use of the ``-m`` argument when using ``git commit`` one can use the default text editor to write a more comprehensive commit message.
 For example, a more informative commit message for commit ``a672257`` could have looked something along the lines of: